Chandra Calibration Status Summary

 Interleaved Gratings Observations

-Fluxed light cuve for Mkn 421 during a 90 ksec observation.
+Caption: Fluxed light curve for Mkn 421 during a 90 ksec observation.
 The observation is bookended by HETG/ACIS-S observations.
-Between these observations, the LETG is inserted behind the mirrors, and the focal plane detector is cycled between the HRC-S and ACIS-S. This plot shows that even though the flux of Mkn 421 varies throughout the observation, the flux changes smoothly between the various detector/grating combinations.
+Between these observations, the LETG is inserted and the focal plane detector is cycled between the HRC-S and ACIS-S. This plot shows that even though the flux of Mkn 421 varies throughout the observation, the flux smoothly between the various detector/grating combinations with the current CALDB.